 I also ordered Fine Art prints which are a matt look rather than gloss and they hold even richer blacks and because of their lack of reflection look even more impressive in a frame.

 But why is this?
 Well, not only are they dedicated photographer printers who do this day in day out, they are checked over in person before they are posted out.
 The extra care and attention is seriously noticeable.
 The other reason is a little geeky, but if you remember from above that every screen is different?
 Well, This printing company let me know how the calibrate my screen for their printers in order to make sure that they will look the same when printed.
 None of the others would let me.
 Instead, they just let their own computers take hold of the images and do what the computer thinks is right.

-I understand the budget is a real thing and I understand not everyone can order a crazy amount of prints.
-So what I would say is simple.
-Get the show stopper photos you adore printed through your photographer and the smaller ones? if you can also print through your photographer as they will be set up for that perfectly.
-But if you cant, just print your own on your own computer at home.
-I’m willing to bet it will be just as good in quality as some of the online places I tried and general I’m also willing to bet it will be cheaper.
+But if you can't print via your photographer, just print your own photos on glossy paper from your own computer at home.
+I’m willing to bet it will be just as good in quality as some of the online photo printing places I tried and in general, I’m also willing to bet it will be cheaper.

 Photos are supposed to be printed and displayed for your enjoyment.
 So enjoy them, eventually, every hard drive or USB stick will fail and as technology moves on, your framed prints will still be there smiling down on you knowing that they are safe and on display, for all to see.